brianhouse/sound_art/lectures/05_sequencing.md

 ### Audio rate manipulation

 There are a few more additional techniques that mimic what is possible with magnetic tape.
 The first is changing the playback speed of a track.
-Click on the track name, and select "Rate" -- you'll see a list of standard sample rates, and an option to supply your own.
+Click on the track name, and select "Rate"—you'll see a list of standard sample rates, and an option to supply your own.

 If you recorded your audio at 48kHz, selecting 16kHz will play back the audio at 1/3 the speed.
 It will be both slower and lower in pitch.
 Play around with different track modifications and listen to what they do to the sound.